Disperse flows throughout a network based on a input vectors of

 A vector of length equal to the number of

-points, and any number of columns.
-Each column will then specify a distinct dispersal model, with different values from each row applied to the correspondingfrom
+frompoints, and any number of columns.
+Each column will then specify a distinct dispersal model, with different values from each row applied to the correspondingfrompoints.
+The return value will then be the same as the previous version, with an additionalncolumns, "flow1" to "flown".

 junction vertices only, by joining all intermediate edges between each